 The Chancel Choir

-The Chancel Choir, under the direction of Dr. Ben Brafford, is open to all interested adults and teenagers who have some skill in music reading and singing.
-The choir provides musical leadership at the 9 a.m. and 11:15 a.m. services.
+The Chancel Choir, under the direction of Dr. Ben Brafford, welcomes all interested adults and teenagers who have some skill in music reading and singing.
+The choir provides musical leadership at the 11:15 a.m. service.
 In addition to traditional choral music, the choir sings a variety of choral repertoire, including Spirituals, Celtic and Taizé music.
+Rehearsals are Sunday morning at 10 a.m. in the rehearsal room, September 12—December 19.

-A vocal ensemble at Holy Trinity, Trinity Voices is an auditioned group, comprised of music educators and professional singers from within the Chancel Choir.
-The 10- to 12-member ensemble will perform at services and in concerts throughout the year.
+Trinity Voices is a vocal ensemble comprised of music educators and professional singers from within the Chancel Choir.
+The 6-8 member ensemble will perform at services and in concerts throughout the year.

 Holy Trinity Music School

-Holy Trinity Music School offers music instruction for all ages on a variety of instruments.
-The Music School also offers a full range of Kindermusik opportunities for young children.
-For more information about Holy Trinity Music School’s programs, contact Ben Brafford, Director, at 275-7009, or .
+Holy Trinity Music School offers quality music instruction in a variety of instruments for all ages, including a full range of Kindermusik opportunities for young children and private instruction this semester in guitar, piano and violin.
+For more information contact Ben Brafford at .

 Giving to Support Music